Stochastic trade-offs and the emergence of diversification in E. coli evolution experiments: Results

-Summing up, our reinterpretation of the formalism developed by de Mazancourt and Dieckmann \cite{Mazancourt} with the soft trade-off, not only generalizes our results for a more general set of trade-offs but also allows us to compare the possibility of observing branching for different experimental conditions, which gives a deeper understanding of the theoretical reasons for branching and it may help to make closer contact and predictions for future experiments.
+In summary, the proposed reinterpretation of the formalism developed by de Mazancourt and Dieckmann \cite{Mazancourt}, incorporating stochastic trade-offs, not only generalizes our results to encompass a wider range of trade-offs, but also enables us to compare the likelihood of observing branching under different experimental conditions.
+This provides a deeper understanding of the theoretical foundations of branching and may help in making more accurate predictions as well as in the design of future experiments.